bootstrapworld/curriculum/lessons/Early-Math/exponent-expressions-with-negatives/langs/en-us/slides.md

 {layout="Investigate"}
 # Variables, Exponents & Negation

-When you're done, turn to @printable-exercise{exponents-variables-table.adoc}.
+When you're done, turn to @printable-exercise{pages/exponents-variables-table.adoc}.
 Draw a Circle of Evaluation to represent the expression, then evaluate using the assigned value.

 @image{images/variables-table.png}